mossbanay/Psychology-3-4/Glossary.md

 ### Korsakoff's syndrome

-Korsakoff's disease is a form of neurodegenerative disease often observed in alcoholics in which major damage is caused to the thalamus, often leading to anterograde amensia.
+Korsakoff's disease is a form of neurodegenerative disease often observed in alcoholics in which major damage is caused to the thalamus, often leading to anterograde amnesia.

 ### Leading question